 Ms. Betts is further experienced in appellate practice.
-The appellate matters in which Ms. Betts has represented clients include Levitt v.
-Levitt.
-In that matter, Ms. Betts was successful in convincing the Appellate Division, Second Department to reverse the trial court and hold the opposing party guilty of marital waste and chargeable with the sum of $73,500 for refusal to file a joint income tax return.
+Ms. Betts has represented many clients including one case where she was successful in convincing the Appellate Division, Second Department to reverse the trial court and hold the opposing party guilty of marital waste and chargeable with the sum of $73,500 for refusal to file a joint income tax return.
 This was the first holding by the Appellate Division, Second Department regarding a finding of marital waste under those circumstances.

 In 1993, Ms. Betts become associated with the firm then known as Gassman, Fischer & Fass, PC.
 In 2007, Ms. Betts was named a member of Gassman Baiamonte Betts, PC where she remained a member until November 2016.

 Ms. Betts is an Arbitrator in the New York Attorney-Client Dispute Resolution Program (2012 to present).
 In this capacity, she determines disputes between attorneys and clients regarding counsel fees charged by attorneys and challenged by their clients.

 In recognition of her professional standing, Ms. Betts has been selected by her fellow attorneys for inclusion in “Best Woman Attorneys” in New York for the year 2016.